 - the enhanced speed of the website thanks to cleaner and leaner code;

 - the ease with which they can visually scan a page and find content;

 - better readability due to good typography and color choices;

 - being able to read transcripts along with videos;

 - notification of links that go to another website.

 What the Course Will Cover

-- Module 1: Understanding accessibility
+- Module 1: Understanding accessibility and legal considerations

 - Module 3: Color

 - Module 5: Media